via Imago

 Article continues below this ad

-The hooper further explains, “They always say when I was barely old enough to crawl, my dad would make sure one-half of the court was reserved for them and one-half of the court was reserved for me.”
+The hoopster further explains, “They always say when I was barely old enough to crawl, my dad would make sure one-half of the court was reserved for them and one-half of the court was reserved for me.”

-Born into a sports-loving family, his parents have played crucial roles in shaping his character and values.
-John instilled discipline and passion in Tyrese Haliburton.
-The Pacer said, “My pops, y’all know he’s the one who put the ball in my hand.
+Born into a sports-loving family, Tyrese Haliburton’s parents have played crucial roles in shaping his character and values.
+John instilled discipline.
+The Pacer said, “My pops, ya’ll know he’s the one who put the ball in my hand.
 My dad has always pushed me.”
-Brenda, on the other hand, was the driving force behind his basketball aspirations.

 Brenda never missed a game, except for one, because of a delayed flight.
 “My mom has always come to everything.
 There have been nights when we played in Milwaukee, so she would go and work and leave with me with a teammate or coach for a night, but make it to the game the next day, whether it was the afternoon or night,” Tyrese Haliburton said.
+Her unwavering support has been vital.
+The hoopster has acknowledged her sacrifices and believes that he might not be where he is today without her efforts!

 What’s your perspective on: